by C Pratt

 My guess would be that she’s never forgiven her parents for how she feels they’ve treated her and for her low self esteem.
 I’m sure the incident she spoke of was just one in many such events throughout her life.
 Her whole self image is now wrapped up in this resentment that she holds.
 I didn’t say it to her but the sad thing is that she’s doomed to continue following the same pattern in all her relationships until she changes herself through her thoughts.
 No guy is ever going to make it past her barriers until she does.
-It’s not her actions that will change the situation, it is her thoughts.
+It’s not her actions that will change the situation, it's her thoughts and her beliefs about herself.
 And in order to change her thinking, she needs to start with forgiveness.

-“for this reason, every area of your life where you can’t or won’t forgive is a blockage in the flow of your success.
+“For this reason, every area of your life where you can’t or won’t forgive is a blockage in the flow of your success.
 The only way to unblock it is to be willing to release the person or situation with gratitude for what they brought you.”
-And “when you can really wish them well, then we have cut the chains of resentment that tied them to us and we are free to move on.”
+And “... then we have cut the chains of resentment that tied them to us and we are free to move on.”

 This is what I wish I could have told the girl in the coffee shop so that she doesn’t feel that she’s going to die alone with those 33 cats.
 Instead, I finished my tea and left.